On the Computational Complexity of Private High-dimensional Model Selection: Best Subset Selection

 \subsection{Differentially Private BSS and Utility Analysis}

 In order to privatize the optimization problem in \eqref{eq: BSS optimization}, we will adopt the exponential mechanism discussed in Section \ref{sec: DP mechanisms}.
-In particular, for $K>0$, we consider the score function and for a given privacy budget $\varepsilon>0$, we sample $\gamma \in \ccA_{\widehat{s}}$ from the distribution
+In particular, for a tuning parameter $K>0$, we consider the score function and for a given privacy budget $\varepsilon>0$, we sample $\gamma \in \ccA_{\widehat{s}}$ from the distribution

 As we are concerned with the exact recovery $\gamma^*$, from here on we assume $\widehat{s} = s$.
 The above algorithm is essentially the same as Algorithm 4 in \cite{kifer2012private}; however, they do not introduce the extra $\ell_1$-constraint on the parameter space.
 Instead, their algorithm needs the loss-term $(y - \bx_\gamma^\top \btheta)^2$ to be bounded by a constant for every possible choice of $\bx, y, \gamma$ and $\btheta$.
 This assumption is not true in general for the squared error loss, and to remedy this issue, we introduce the extra $\ell_1$-constraint in the score function.
-This is a common truncation strategy that is used to guarantee worst-case sensitivity bound and similar methods also have been adopted in \cite{lei2018differentially, cai2021cost} to construct private estimators.
+This is a common strategy that is used to guarantee worst-case sensitivity bound and similar methods also have been adopted in \cite{lei2018differentially, cai2021cost} to construct private estimators.
 Next, we present the following lemma that shows the data-monotonicity of the proposed score function. \begin{lemma} The score function $u_K(\gamma; \cdot)$ in \eqref{eq: exp distribution} is data monotone. \end{lemma} Therefore, Lemma \ref{lemma: exp-mechanism} automatically guarantees that the above procedure is $(\varepsilon, 0)$-DP.
 However, in practice, we need an explicit form for $\Delta u_K$ to carry out the sampling method, and it is also needed to analyze the utility guarantee of the exponential mechanism.
 To provide a concrete upper bound on the global sensitivity of $u_K(\cdot; \cdot)$, we make the following boundedness assumption on the database: \begin{assumption} There exists positive constants $r, \xmax$ such that $ \sup_{y \in \cY} \abs{y} \le r, \sup_{\bx \in \cX} \norm{\bx}_\infty \leq \xmax$. \end{assumption} Under this assumption, the following lemma provides an upper bound on the global sensitivity of the score function along with the DP guarantee.

 \begin{lemma}[Sensitivity bound and DP] Under Assumption \ref{assumption: bouned database}, the global sensitivity $\Delta u_K$ is bounded by $\Delta_K := (r + \xmax K)^2$.
 Therefore, the exponential mechanism \eqref{eq: exp distribution} with $\Delta u_K$ replaced by $\Delta_K$ satisfies $(\varepsilon,0)$-DP.